Limited Clients. Proven Results.

 - You may lose security clearance.

-Contact a Domestic Violence Defense Attorney in Kipton today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Lawyer in Kipton today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

 Just being charged with a Kipton domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict: